Petrol engine

-A petrol engine (gasoline engine in American and Canadian English) is an internal combustion engine designed to run on petrol (gasoline).
+A petrol engine (Note: Also known as gasoline engine in North American English.) is an internal combustion engine that runs on petrol (gasoline).
 Petrol engines can often be adapted to also run on fuels such as liquefied petroleum gas and ethanol blends (such as E10 and E85).
 They may be designed to run on petrol with a higher octane rating, as sold at petrol stations.

 Most petrol engines use spark ignition, unlike diesel engines which run on diesel fuel and typically use compression ignition.
 Another key difference to diesel engines is that petrol engines typically have a lower compression ratio.

 History

 The first practical petrol engine was built in 1876 in Germany by Nicolaus August Otto and Eugen Langen, although there had been earlier attempts by Étienne Lenoir in 1860, Siegfried Marcus in 1864 and George Brayton in 1873.